postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/README.md

 ### Task-based API

-The task-based API automatically chooses a model to use based on the task:
+The task-based API automatically chooses a model based on the task:

 ```postgresql
 pgml.transform(